openlists/PythonResources/README.md

 # Python Resources

-Open resources for learning and working with the Python programming language.
+Open resources for learning and using the Python programming language.

 ## Table of Contents